 The city funded its share of the project through a $1.27 million federal funding grant, low-interest loans from the Drinking Water and the Clean Water revolving loan funds administered through the state’s Public Facilities Authority and local utility funds.
 These funds were used to offset the costs sanitary sewer, water main, stormwater, lighting and sidewalk improvements that were constructed as part of the project.

-The Old Trunk Highway 14 improvement project includes the replacement of the road surface with concrete, which was specified for the project from the start, and significant infrastructure and traffic safety upgrades.
+The Old Trunk Highway 14 improvement project includes the replacement of the road surface with concrete, and significant infrastructure and traffic safety upgrades.

 The use of concrete was established in the turnback agreement made between MnDOT and Waseca County, according to Palen.